thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 ### slide Example

-This is an example of the output Puppet gives you after you run the `puppet generate module` command to create a module.
+This is an example of the output Puppet gives you after you run the `puppet module generate` command to create a module.

 ### slide Humans